Editorial photograph of a sourcing leader reviewing Microsoft Unified Support pricing

 Frequently asked questions

-How is Microsoft Unified Support priced?
+How can I reduce Microsoft Unified Support cost?

 Microsoft EA Renewal Playbook